-Andrew has plenty of experience of speaking to overseas, business and academic audiences about running a legislature.
+Andrew has a wealth of experience speaking to overseas, business and academic audiences about running a legislature.
 Drawing on 39 years working as a Clerk in the House of Commons, he has frequently been consulted and given advice on all aspects of parliamentary procedure.
-For the last five years he has been leading the Committee Office – some 200 staff supporting MPs on 30 or more select committees – as well as contributing to the management of the House of Commons through challenging times.
+For the last five years he has been leading the UK Parliament’s Committee Office – some 200 staff supporting MPs on 30 or more select committees – as well as contributing to the management of the House of Commons through challenging times.

 Andrew has published on a variety of parliamentary subjects and taken a particular interest in justice & home affairs and defence issues.
-He was the editor (with Professor Robert Blackburn) of the second-heaviest book on Parliament – Parliament: Functions, Practice and Procedures (second edition of Griffith & Ryle, Thomson Sweet & Maxwell 2002).
+He was the editor (with Professor Robert Blackburn) of Parliament: Functions, Practice and Procedures (second edition of Griffith & Ryle, Thomson Sweet & Maxwell 2002).

 He is used to working in French and has conversational Italian.